 But, add some spray paint, hinges and scrap wood and you get this:

-The decrative part at the top is from an old pump organ and we had the hardware cloth.
+It's not wonky, my photography skills are.
+The decorative part at the top is from an old pump organ and we had the hardware cloth.

 It's really useful to have just the right thing on hand, especially if the project only needs to be thrown together short-term like the kitten room.
 I guess the key is not to let too many "useful someday" items pile up.